-CONSTANCE MILSTEIN has built her life and career exploring new ways to solve complex social problems and bridge cultural and societal divides.
+CONSTANCE J. MILSTEIN has built her life and career exploring new ways to solve complex social problems and bridge cultural and societal divides.
 As an attorney, businesswoman, humanitarian, and social entrepreneur, she combines her experience and “get the job done” know how to develop innovative practical solutions.
 She is skilled in dealing with multinational issues and international relations, as well as health, educational, and veteran/military initiatives.

 DEDICATED TO SERVICE